-The bill has an indeterminate negative fiscal impact on state and local governments, depending on the extent to which state and local governments are currently purchasing flags that do not comply with the requirements of the bill and the cost difference between compliant and non-compliant flags.
+The bill is not anticipated to have a fiscal impact on state government.
+The bill may have an insignificant negative fiscal impact local governments, depending on the extent to which local governments are currently purchasing flags that do not comply with the requirements of the bill and the cost difference between compliant and non-compliant flags.

-The effective date of the bill is July 1, 2015.
+Subject to the Governor's veto powers, the effective date of this bill is July 1, 2015.

 This document does not reflect the intent or official position of the bill sponsor or House of Representatives.
-STORAGE NAME: h0225.LGAS
+STORAGE NAME: h0225z.LGAS.docx